madetech/academy/README.md

 Below you'll find a high-level overview of your itinerary for the next twelve weeks.
 By the end of the programme, you should have a strong understanding of modern software delivery practices and you should be ready to join a Made Tech delivery pair as an engineer in training.

-##Objectives:
+##Goals:

-We've set five key objectives which we'll work with you to achieve during the twelve week programme:
+We've set five key goals which we'll work with you to achieve during the twelve week programme:

 1. Gain a strong grounding in the skills required to become a modern software engineer.
 2. Ship a moderately complex greenfield application using the methods we've introduced.